 • It is a large human-made irrigation tank and shelter for migratory birds.

-• This freshwater wetland is a people-protected water bird area.
-People have been benefited by the manure-rich guano water from the lake that increases the agriculture yield multifold.
+• This freshwater wetland, an IBA, is a people-protected waterbird area.
+People have benefited from the manure-rich guano water from the lake, which increases the agricultural yield multifold.

-• Guano is excretory waste of birds rich in nitrogen, potassium and phosphorous.
+• Guano is a bird’s excretory waste rich in nitrogen, potassium and phosphorus.

 Vellode BS